nicokosi/hubstats/README.md

-# hubstats

-A command line tool to compute statistics for GitHub pull requests.
+`hubstats` is a command line tool to compute statistics for GitHub pull requests.

-## Prerequisite
+# Prerequisite

 [Install leiningen](http://leiningen.org/#install).

-## Usage
+# Usage

 For a public GitHub repository:
 ```shell